NHACP-IF/NHACP-specification/nhacp-specification.md

   significant bit of the length field is never set, which aids in crash recovery (see below).

+Additional error detection features may be enabled when an NHACP session is established using the options field in the START-NHACP message.
+If the CRC8 option is enabled in START-NHACP, then all NHACP messages will have a 1-byte CRC-8/WCDMA appended to the end of the frame.
+This byte MUST be included in the length field of the message, and the length field MUST be included in the CRC calculation.
+If the CRC field is zero, then then the CRC was not computed and the packet MUST NOT be rejected by the receiver due to a CRC failure.
+If CRC error detection is enabled, the network adapter MUST compute the CRC for frames sent to the adapter to the receiver.
+Client applications MAY choose to ignore CRC at any time.

 No further framing is provided.
-The receiver should ignore partial messages and signal an error to the operator if it detects the timeout condition.
+The receiver should ignore partial or corrupted (if checked) messages and signal an error to the operator if it detects the timeout condition.

 ## Message type